 If you’re thinking about having me along to your event to speak, there are a couple of things to please consider.

-Firstly, I’m passionate about every opportunity to add value, through whatever means I can, and I know speaking about Shoebox and some of the things I’ve learned in and out of that project and mahi, add value.
+Firstly, I’m passionate about every opportunity to add value, through whatever means I can.
+I know speaking about Shoebox Christmas and sharing my thoughts on other learnings I’ve had through life after my car accident add value.